MIDA offers the following assistance to investors:

 The application for expatriate posts will be processed and a decision made within four weeks from the date of complete information received.

-- PC Services - Import duty and/or sales tax exemption on machinery, equipment and material for companies in selected services sectors as follows;
+- Import duty and/or sales tax exemption on machinery, equipment and material for companies in selected services sectors as follows;

 - Research & development (R&D)

 - Private higher education institution

 - Private higher training institution (science, technical or vocational)

 - Tourism project (without accommodation)

 Application for MIDA Confirmation Letter or Surat Pengesahan MIDA (SPM) to claim import duty and/or sales tax exemption from the Royal Malaysian Customs Department on machinery/equipment/spare parts/prime movers/container trailers for the following: